mkskh/Django_Ecommerce_Website/README.md

 # Django_Ecommerce_Website

 ### Features:
+- Added the ability to change the quantity in product details and directly in the cart
 - Added pagination.
 On a full page - max 20 products
 - Implemented Search System
 - Registration and Login system